Jako/SwitchTemplate/docs/installation.md

 [config.json](https://github.com/Jako/SwitchTemplate/blob/master/_build/config.json)
 to build that package locally.
 Use this option, if you want to debug SwitchTemplate and/or contribute bugfixes and enhancements.

+After downloading the github repository, you have to change into the `core/components/switchtemplate` folder and install mpdf with composer by invoking `composer install`.